Assessment Year Vs Financial Year - Know the Difference Now!

 Apart from the penalties and interest, there are other implications of late filing of ITR, such as:

-Loss of Carry Forward of Losses: Taxpayers who incur losses under the head capital gains or business and profession can carry forward these losses to the next eight years and set them off against the income of those years.
+Loss Carry Forward of Losses: Taxpayers who incur losses under the heads of capital gains or business and profession can carry forward these losses for up to eight years and set them off against the income of those years.

 However, this benefit is available only if the ITR is filed within the due date.
-Late filing of ITR can result in the forfeiture of the carry forward of losses, except for the loss from house property.
+Late filing of the ITR can result in the forfeiture of the carry-forward of losses, except for the loss from house property.

 Delay in Refunds: Taxpayers who have paid excess tax, either through TDS, TCS, advance tax, or self-assessment tax, are entitled to receive a refund from the income tax department.